maswiebe/maswiebe.github.io/assets/mml/test.md

 Footnotes
 ---------
-See here for R code.
+See [here](https://github.com/maswiebe/metrics/blob/main/mml_replication.r) for R code.
+P.S.
+Table 5 does heterogeneity by type of homicide; I'd be curious to see the event study for each of these outcomes.

 [^1]: The full covariate list is: an indicator for decriminalization, log median income, log population, poverty rate, unemployment rate, and the fraction of males, African Americans, Hispanics, ages 10-19, and ages 20-24.
 In general, I find that adding controls barely changes the $$R^{2}$$, so these variables aren't adding much beyond the county and year fixed effects.